-If you want to connect your home or businesses to the electricity network you need to contact NIE Networks.
+If you want to connect your home to the electricity network you need to contact NIE Networks.
 The company will explain the process and provide the application form that you will need to complete.

 You can shop around for some of the connection work.
 NIE Networks will give you a list of accredited electrical contractors so that you can obtain additional quotes.
 These are known as Independent Connection Providers (ICP).

 The connection process can be quite lengthy as it requires significant planning and design and may require planning permission or approval from landowners.
 If you are planning to build a new property, you should contact NIE Networks as soon as possible.